 Some are calling Snap Publisher part of an evolution of social and mobile advertising.
 They say it could create a new paradigm where any marketer could easily put together their own advertising for the app.

 Advertisers start with graphic assets they already use elsewhere and put them into a template to create new mobile ads.
 The tools in Snap Publisher let marketers work with available and familiar assets and add them to Snap Publisher templates.
 According to reports new ads can be produced in about 2 minutes.

-Snap Publisher is Snap Inc.’s way of saying it has arrived as a viable advertising platform just like Facebook Inc. (NASDAQ:FBC), Alphabet Inc.’s (NASDAQ:GOOGA) Google and Facebook owned Instagram.
+Snap Publisher is Snap Inc.’s way of saying it has arrived as a viable advertising platform just like Facebook Inc. (NASDAQ:FBB), Alphabet Inc.’s (NASDAQ:GOOGC) Google and Facebook owned Instagram.
 Importantly, Snap Publisher replaces Snapchat’s old proprietary advertising model which experts have said limits the number of advertisers willing to advertise on the platform.